An introduction to our 9-day France itinerary

 How we got around

-We traveled by train on this trip since our plans were to stay within the three cities and take small group tours to Burgundy and Champagne for which transportation was provided.
+We traveled by train on this trip since our plans were to stay within the three cities and take small group tours to Beaune (and Burgundy wineries) from Dijon and to the Champagne region from Paris for which transportation was provided.
 This worked out perfectly for what we wanted to accomplish.
 To get to our destinations, we took the TGV high-speed trains from the station in Paris Charles de Gaulle Airport (CDG) Terminal 2 direct to Lyon Part-Dieu; Lyon Part-Dieu direct to Dijon-Ville; and Dijon-Ville direct to Paris Gare du Nord.
 This itinerary could have been reversed, but since we were also flying home from CDG, we wanted to end the trip in Paris and take a taxi to the airport from our hotel.

 Three days in Lyon